Implementing SPA along key service pathways

 Overcoming Weaknesses 1.
 SEO (Search Engine Optimization)

 Popular search engines support script execution.
-As a result, the main concern is typically the provision of metadata.
+As a result, most of the issues revolve around providing metadata.
 Wadizwas using JSP to provide metadata.
-Even after implementing a single-page application (SPA), we did not remove the existing JSP files; we simply updated the bundles being included.
-This allowed us to retain the metadata even after implementing the SPA.
+Even after implementing SPA, we did not remove the existing JSP files; we simply changed the bundles being included.
+This allowed us to retain the metadata even after implementing SPA.

 Overcoming Drawbacks 2.
 Slow Initial Loading